calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

       SKIPPED     36
         See the file test/fntests.log for additional details.

-      (!!! if you are getting more SKIPPED tests - then you are missing some libraries for optional functionality !!!)

     See the file test/fntests.log for additional details.
     Expected failures (listed as XFAIL above) are known bugs.
     Please help improve Octave by contributing fixes for them.

+    The 36 SKIPPED test packages are all because of the experimental feature of LVVM based Just-In-Time compiling.
+    If you are getting more SKIPPED tests - then you are missing some libraries for optional functionality!